 For Women’s health conditions, dry needling if efficient on:

-- Wrist pain and wrist tendonitis – tenosynovitis
+- Dry Needling to treat Wrist pain and wrist tendonitis – tenosynovitis

-- Shoulder, back, neck pain associated with breastfeeding
+- Acupuncture to treat Shoulder, back, neck pain associated with breastfeeding

 Dry needling is often additional to other rehabilitation methods, manual techniques, mobility, strength and co-ordination exercises.